7.4 Lessor Accounting for Emissions From Leased Assets

 Customer has the right to direct the use of the power plant.
 Customer makes the relevant decisions about how and for what purpose the power plant is used because it has the right to determine whether, when, and how much power the plant will produce (that is, the timing and quantity, if any, of power produced) throughout the period of use.
 Because Supplier is prevented from using the power plant for another purpose, Customer’s decision making about the timing and quantity of power produced, in effect, determines when and whether the plant produces output.

-what purpose the power plant is used.
-Consequently, Supplier
+power plant is used.
+Consequently, Supplier does not control

-does not control the use of the power plant during the
+the use of the power plant during the period of use.

-on Customer’s decisions about how and for what purpose the
+decisions about how and for what purpose the power plant is

-output on Customer’s terms.
-Customer determines whether and, if so,
+deliver the specified output on Customer’s terms.
+Customer determines whether and, if so, when the power

-when the power plant is used, as well as what amount of output the
+plant is used, as well as what amount of output the power

 benefits from the power plant (an identified asset) and has the right to direct its